Geoc2022/Geoc2022.github.io/content/projects/vote.md

 where $n$ is the number of candidates, $v_i$ is the vote for candidate $i$, and $r_i$ is a random number.

-Therefore, when we multiply the votes together componentwise and preseve first component, we get
+Therefore, when we multiply the votes together componentwise and preserve first component, we get
 $$
   (g^{sk}, g^{r}, g^{sk \cdot r + \sum_{i=1}^n v_i})
 $$